Treating generalised anxiety disorder

 CBT helps you to understand how your problems, thoughts, feelings and behaviour affect each other.
 It can also help you to question your negative and anxious thoughts, and do things you would usually avoid because they make you anxious.

-CBT will usually involve meeting with a specially trained and accredited therapist for a one-hour session every week for three to four months.
+CBT usually involves meeting with a specially trained and accredited therapist for a one-hour session every week for three to four months.

 Your therapist should carry out CBT in a standardised way according to a treatment manual, and they should receive regular supervision to support them in providing the most effective treatments.

-Applied relaxation is an alternative type of psychological treatment that can be as effective as CBT in treating GAD.
+Mindfulness and applied relaxation are alternative types of psychological treatment that can be as effective as CBT in treating GAD.

 Applied relaxation focuses on relaxing your muscles in a particular way during situations that usually cause anxiety.
 The technique needs to be taught by a trained therapist, but generally involves: